Breamore: Breamore House

 Breamore House stands northwest of the church.
-The original house was a very fine late 16th-century building of brick and stone, but was unfortunately burnt in 1856.
-It was restored on the old lines, incorporating such of the old masonry as was left, and now from a short distance still resembles an Elizabethan building.
+The original house was a very fine late 16th-century building of brick and stone.

+It suffered from a fire in 1856, but was restored on the old lines.

+This incorporated such of the old masonry as was left, and now still resembles an Elizabethan building.

 Breamore stocks

 The village stocks can be viewed by the A338 roadside.
 They were originally at the road junction, but are now opposite the Bat and Ball Hotel.

 They were restored after being badly damaged by a lorry.

 The stocks have a whipping post and horizontals with four leg holes.
 A modern roof has been erected over them.

 Breamore Mill

 Breamore Mill is on the river Avon on the east side of the village.

 Near the mill on the road to Woodgreen village is a Victorian bridge will elaborate cast iron sides.